 A member of the Champaign County, Chicago, Illinois State and American Bar Associations (among other organizations), Mr. Thies is the past president of Land of Lincoln Legal Aid (2016-2020), a legal aid organization providing free civil legal services to low-income persons and senior citizens in 65 counties in central and southern Illinois.
 He is also past president of the National Caucus of State Bar Associations (a position he held while he was president of the Illinois State Bar Association), and is a member of the American Bar Association House of Delegates.
 He has served on the Executive Council of the National Conference of Bar Presidents and is past chair of the board of the ISBA Mutual Insurance Company.
 Mr. Thies is a fellow of both the American and Illinois State Bar Foundations, and a member of the U.S. Supreme Court Historical Society.

-By appointment of the Illinois Supreme Court, Mr. Thies is a past advisory member of the Illinois Judicial Conference’s Committee on Strategic Planning as well as a past member of the Court’s Committee on Character and Fitness (4th District).
+By appointment of the Illinois Supreme Court, Mr. Thies is a member of the Illinois Judicial Conference’s Public Relations Task Force and the Illinois Supreme Court Task Force Sub-Committee Concerning Judicial Redistricting.
+He is a past advisory member of the Illinois Judicial Conference’s Committee on Strategic Planning and a past member of the Court’s Committee on Character and Fitness (4th District).
 He has also served as a member of the Illinois Judicial Ethics Committee.